The Bondi Protocol

 However, sometimes these tests come back normal.
 In these cases, further testing of the mother’s immune system may reveal a potential issue affecting her ability to achieve a successful pregnancy.

-Natural killer cells and pregnancy
+NK cells and pregnancy

 However, an embryo is also a source of ‘foreign’ cells – half of the embryo’s cells match the father’s genetic material, not the mother’s.
 So, a successful pregnancy requires the mother’s immune system to not reject the embryo even though it contains ‘foreign’ cells.

-Natural killer (NK) cells are a vital part of the immune system, helping the body to recognise and defend against infections and abnormal cells.
+NK cells are a vital part of the immune system, helping the body to recognise and defend against infections and abnormal cells.
 In pregnancy, however, NK cells in the uterus play a different role – establishing a healthy environment to support a growing foetus.

 At the very beginning of a pregnancy, when the embryo implants in the wall of the uterus, NK cells are the most common type of immune cell present inside the uterus.
 However, if they are too active or their numbers are too high, this could indicate a problem with the immune system that may prevent implantation of the fertilised egg.